Muneeb-Ansari-1/OS-Lab-Project-Student-Management-System/README.md

 Role: teacher

 License
-This project was developed for academic and educational purposes under the supervision of the Department of Computer Science.
+This project was developed for academic and educational purposes